 Undergraduate Maths Student - Reflecting on student experience to date:

-“After arriving at Queen's I quickly became familiar with day to day academic lifestyle, QUB campus and made friends on my course and with my accommodation at Elms Village.
-As I entered second year I discovered just how much the university has to offer.
+“After arriving at Queen's I quickly became familiar with day to day academic lifestyle, QUB campus and made friends on my course and in my accommodation at Elms Village.
+As I entered second year, I discovered just how much the University has to offer.
 I volunteered as class representative to help out other students and through this became much more confident talking to academic staff with in turn helped my studies.
 In 2009 I went on an internship to Colorado through the organisation Project Children which is based at QUB and offers students the opportunity to spend 8 weeks in America gaining paid work experience and living with an American family.
-I worked with 03b-Networks, an engineering and telecommunications company and on my return was awarded a Queens Employability and Skills Award, which also gave me the opportunity to work as a Student Ambassador representing the Careers, Employability and Skills Service within the Student Guidance Centre as a promoter.
-Queens has so much to offer students, from social events in the Students Union and Clubs and Societies to Careers Guidance and work experience, all of which have made my university experience not solely about academic studies but also about having fun and gaining experience to help you after you graduate.”
+I worked with 03b-Networks, an engineering and telecommunications company and on my return was awarded a Queen's Employability and Skills Award, which also gave me the opportunity to work as a Student Ambassador representing the Careers, Employability and Skills Service within the Student Guidance Centre as a promoter.
+Queen's has so much to offer students, from social events in the Students' Union and Clubs and Societies to Careers Guidance and work experience, all of which have made my university experience not solely about academic studies, but also about having fun and gaining experience to help you after you graduate.”

 Mature Student Studying Social Work - Reflecting on student experience to date:

-“As a mature student I was a little nervous about going back to university and felt a little apprehensive as to what to expect.
-I suppose I felt as though I would stick out as a sore thumb amongst the younger students, and whether or not I would have anything in common to talk about.
-As it turned out my fears were short-lived as when I arrived during my induction week I realised there were many other mature students, ” I was not on my own!!” and that everyone on my course were very approachable and friendly.
-I was also a little worried about being left behind the new tech-savvy generation however some of the younger students were actually really helpful at showing me how to make changes to my assignments on MSWord and how to use MS PowerPoint and now I even have my own Facebook account.
+“As a mature student I was a little nervous about going back to university and felt apprehensive about what to expect.
+I suppose I felt as though I would stick out like a sore thumb among the younger students, and worried that I would not have anything in common to talk about.
+As it turned out my fears were short-lived.
+When I arrived during my induction week, I realised there were many other mature students, ” I was not on my own!!” and that the students on my course were extremely approachable and friendly.
+I was also a little worried about being left behind the new tech-savvy generation, however some of the younger students were actually really helpful at showing me how to make changes to my assignments on MSWord and how to use MS PowerPoint, I now even have my own Facebook account.
 I was also able to access study skills courses through the Student Guidance Centre and attended a few social events organised for mature students which were great fun.
 It took me a while to fully settle in but I now feel much more confident both on a personal and academic level and through group work on my course and smaller tutorial groups I have gained a really good network of friends.
 When I did have any problems I was able to chat to my personal tutor and he was very understanding and a great help at boosting my self-esteem.
-I joined up with one of the university sporting clubs and this really helped me to get to know other students at a more social level and in my view has really enriched my university experience so far, I think you need to be open to trying new things.”
+I joined up with one of the University sporting clubs and this really helped me to get to know other students at a more social level and in my view has really enriched my university experience so far, I think you need to be open to trying new things.”

 Undergraduate Student - Reflecting on student experience to date: